Bortronx/bortronx-blog/_posts/2022-11-11-StrategiesForDemoAlongsideDevelopment.md

 ---

-We need to work on particular features of the software and as we go along have separate brances for demos.
+There is a need to work on particular features of the software as it progresses along and have separate brances for demos.

 The software needs to be built in a way that features can be demoed like a feature set library.
 We have one portal that on a single click